Making CEQA Mitigation Less Expensive (and more meaningful).

 CAN YOUR LOCAL HISTORICAL SOCIETY MATCH THAT?"

-Documentation of historic resources is one way to mitigate impacts to significant historic resources and HABS/HAER/HALS documentation is one facet of a comprehensive CEQA mitigation strategy.
-There are many ways to document resources with digital photography, video, illustration, virtual reality, point-clouds, drone photography and activities that haven’t even been invented yet.
-While innovative documentation activities should be used to add to a basic documentation mitigation, only documentation following all HABS/HAER/HALS guidelines meets the Secretary of the Interior’s Standards for Architectural and Engineering Documentation (SISAED); because it follows three core requirements:
+Documentation is one way to mitigate impacts to significant historic resources adversely impacted by climate change, hazards or development, and 3H documentation is one facet of a comprehensive CEQA mitigation strategy.
+There are many ways to document resources with digital photography, video, illustration, virtual reality, laser-scanning, drone photography and technologies that haven’t even been invented yet.
+While innovative documentation activities should be used to add to a basic documentation mitigations, only documentation following the HABS/HAER/HALS guidelines meets the Secretary of the Interior’s Guidelines for Architectural and Engineering Documentation (SIG); because it follows three core requirements:

-Not just one or two of the basic tenets are required, but all three.
-After donation to LoC, the archival film, drawings and reports are placed in state-of-the-art cold storage and the data is made available on the LoC website: http://www.loc.gov/pictures/collection/hh/ While it may appear that doing a partial HABS, HABS-Like, Digital-HABS or Modified-HABS documentation using digital photography and/or distributing the artifacts locally would be sufficient, in order for the mitigation to be a public benefit for future generations and meet the SISAED, the entire HABS procedure must be followed.
+Not just one or two of these basic tenets are required, but all three.
+After donation to LoC, the archival film, drawings and reports are placed in state-of-the-art cold storage and the data is made available on the LoC website.
+While it may appear that doing a partial HABS, HABS-Like, Digital-HABS or Modified-HABS documentation using digital photography and/or distributing the records locally would be sufficient, in order for the mitigation to be a public benefit for future generations and meet the SIG, the entire HABS procedure must be followed.

 "THE ACT OF DOCUMENTATION ITSELF